PreshenNaidoo/SSL-MultiX/README.md

 The complete source code and dataset will be released with the research paper.

 ## Downloading the datasets
-The following are the datasets used in this research study:
+The following datasets are used in this research study:
 1. The Unity Dataset used in this study is available for download from https://data.unityimaging.net/
 2. The new UnityLV-MultiX introduced in this study would be available for download from https://www.intsav.com/unitylv-multix